Steak and Cheese Quesadillas

 An easy recipe for beefy, cheesy quesadillas.
 This is a very good reason to make extra steak and tuck it into the fridge for the next day.

-A quesadilla is one of the best ways to use up leftovers in the world, in particular small amounts of vegetables of proteins that wouldn’t possibly be enough for a meal as is.
+A quesadilla is one of the best ways to use up leftovers in the world, in particular small amounts of vegetables or proteins that wouldn’t possibly be enough for a meal as is.
 Steak is a perfect example of a springboard leftover.
-About 3 cups of roughly chopped leftover steak turns into a very ample amount of quesadillas, enough to feed 4 people generously.
+About 3 cups of roughly chopped leftover steak and a bag of shredded cheese turn into a very ample amount of quesadillas, enough to feed 4 people generously.

 Steak and Cheese Quesadillas: About 3 cups of roughly chopped leftover steak turns into a very ample amount of quesadillas, enough to feed 4 people generously.Tweet This

-The jalapeno adds a little bit of a kick, but nothing too crazy.
-If you like more heat you can add more jalapeno, or keep some or all of the seeds when you chop them (the heat in hot peppers mostly comes from the seeds and veins).
+- Jalapeño – The jalapeño adds a little bit of a kick, but nothing too crazy.
+If you like more heat, you can add more jalapeño or keep some or all of the seeds when you chop them (the heat in hot peppers mostly comes from the seeds and veins).

 - Easiest Baked Chicken Quesadillas

 - Cheesy Mushroom Quesadillas

 Pin this now to find it laterPin It